Ninjaah/BDORecipes/README.md

 **Front-end usage**
 ----
   Returns data about all recipes that have the searchword in any ingredient columns.
 Partial words work aswell.
 Not Case sensitive.
 The site gets all recipes from the backend and then shows the right ones to the user for better performance.
+Recipes can be added using "Add Recipe" and "Submit" buttons, but only the name and ingredients can be provided.
+You need to provide atleast the name and 2 ingredients.
-Name: Dish name  Effect: Effect when eaten   XP: XP gained when cooked    Ingredient1-5: Amount and ingredient name which are needed to cook the dish
+Name: Dish name
+Effect: Effect when eaten
+XP: XP gained when cooked
+Ingredient1-5: Amount and ingredient name which are needed to cook the dish

 **Get Recipes**
 ----